vogdan/sendmail/README.md

 ```
         del_old_files.py [-h] -a AGE -d DIR [-e SUBDIR]

+        Delete files older thatn AGE days in the DIR directory, except the files in the
+        SUBDIR subdirectory.

         Arguments:
           -h, --help            show this help message and exit
           -a AGE, --age-limit AGE